-Study the School’s Website /Take Notes:
+Study the School’s Website / Take Notes:

 The first and the simplest way to learn about the shortlisted schools is to visit the school website and go through all the information it offers.
 Pay more attention to the parts of the site focused on students.
 Look at the class profile, and see if they have biographies of current students and recent alums.
 If your GMAT is low, it may limit your chances.
-Find schools whose accepted students GMAT score is in line with yours.
+Find schools whose accepted students' GMAT score is in line with yours.
 Also, sign up for all the schools' emails.
 While you are on their website, make sure to sign up for their email announcements.
 This will enable you to get advance news about information sessions in your area.

 When you add a school to your list, take notes about your reasons for your interest in that school.
-It is a good idea idea to create a spreadsheet to document your shortlisted schools’ features and offerings that were important to you.
+It is a good idea to create a spreadsheet to document your shortlisted schools’ features and offerings that were important to you.
 This spreadsheet will not only help you finalize your school list but also provide you key material in writing your goals essay.

-Reach out to Students/Alumni and Other Experienced People:
+Reach out to Students/ Alumni and Other Experienced People:

 Visit Schools/ Attend Info Session in Your City:

 Interacting directly with the school community is the best resource for reliable information and insights about their program.
-Visiting schools is one of the best ways to get a feel of the school.
+Visiting schools is one of the best ways to get a feel for the school.
 School visits will provide you relevant information on your shortlisted schools.
 Attend school information sessions, attend a class or two, meet with a faculty, talk to students, and take a tour of the campus.
-In other words, get a feel of the life on campus and see if you want be a part of this community or not.
+In other words, get a feel of life on campus and see if you want to be a part of this community or not.

-Online discussion forums are wonderful platforms where you can post your specific queries about school search or any other question regarding MBA admission process and get expert advice from admission consultants.
+Online discussion forums are wonderful platforms where you can post your specific queries about school search or any other question regarding the MBA admission process and get expert advice from admission consultants.
 Also, you can share your views/experiences with other students who are active on these forums and are also finding their way around like you.
-As suggested earlier, create a spreadsheet for each shortlisted school, and write down the aspects of each school that you like (e.g. specific classes and professors, student groups, clubs, recruiting companies, and above all, culture), and how that program will help you reach your career goals.
+As suggested earlier, create a spreadsheet for each shortlisted school, and write down the aspects of each school that you like (e.g., specific classes and professors, student groups, clubs, recruiting companies, and above all, culture), and how that program will help you reach your career goals.

 In the end, use your own judgment and make a final decision.
-I am sure all this home work will prepare you well and give you enough confidence to prepare your final list of target schools.
+I am sure all this homework will prepare you well and give you enough confidence to prepare your final list of target schools.
 Usually, people apply to 6 schools- 2 dream schools, 2 or 3 reach schools, and 2 safe schools.
-However, you may tweak it based on your own interests and requirements.
+However, you may tweak it based on your interests and requirements.
 I have also worked with people who were so confident of their brilliant candidacy (GMAT, work experience, community involvement and goals) and choice of schools that they didn’t apply to any safe schools.
-If you are from an over-represented applicant such as Indian IT male, you may want to apply to more schools to increase your odds.
+If you are from an over-represented applicant such as an Indian IT male, you may want to apply to more schools to increase your odds.

 Good luck with your school selection.
-J